Cal Raleigh Player Props: Mariners vs. Pirates

 Pirates Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Pirates pitching staff ranks 11th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Pirates pitching staff ranks 13th in MLB.

-- The Pirates have the eighth-ranked team ERA among all league pitching staffs (3.83).
+- The Pirates have a 3.85 team ERA that ranks ninth among all league pitching staffs.

 - The Pirates give up the second-fewest home runs in baseball (47 total, 0.9 per game).

-- In his most recent appearance on Sunday against the Arizona Diamondbacks, the righty tossed five innings, giving up three earned runs while surrendering three hits.
+- In his most recent appearance on Monday, the right-hander went 7 2/3 innings against the Texas Rangers, allowing two earned runs while surrendering five hits.

+- In three games this season, the 24-year-old has put up an ERA of 4.02, with 4.6 strikeouts per nine innings.
+Opponents are hitting .297 against him.

 © 2023 Data Skrive.
 All rights reserved.